 Sir William Brereton arrived in Nantwich in January 1643 to secure the county of Chester for Parliament.
 He brought with him just two troops of horse, three troops of dragoons, and his own company of foot.
 This tiny force formed the nucleus of an army that was to frustrate Royalist plans in the north west for the next three years, and make a significant contribution to parliament's ultimate victory in the first civil war.

-Click on the image below for higher resolution map of Cheshire from the time of the civil war, it has good detail and I might use it to make maps for a campaign eventually.
+Click on the image below for a higher resolution map of Cheshire from the time of the civil war, it has good detail and I might use it to make maps for a campaign eventually.
 This site is great for period maps.
 This is the Cheshire page.

 The Roundheads quickly secured the town of Nantwich in south-east Cheshire as their main base, and drove the local Royalists, under Sir Thomas Aston and Lord Capel, from most of the county.
-However, by late 1643 Lord Byron had come north from Oxford to take command, and joined with soldiers of the King's Irish Army landing in Chester and North wales.
+However, by late 1643 Lord Byron had come north from Oxford to take command, and joined with soldiers of the King's Irish Army landing in Chester and North Wales.
 This drastically changed the military situation in favour of the Royalists.

-Ragged and mutinous though they were on arrival, these veteran reinforcements were a real danger to the Parliamentarian cause and the Committee of Both Kingdoms sent a relief force of cavalry from Lincolnshire under Sir Thomas Fairfax.
+Ragged and mutinous though they were on arrival, these veteran reinforcements were a real danger to the Parliamentarian cause, and the Committee of Both Kingdoms sent a relief force of cavalry from Lincolnshire, under Sir Thomas Fairfax.

 No comments: